ItsNotGoodName/reciva-web-remote/README.md

 Playlists can be hosted on the program's web server, ex. `http://example.com/01.m3u`, `http://example.com/02.m3u`.
 This is only useful if you were able to point your presets to a domain that you own or an IP before Reciva shutdown it's services.

-Create a `reciva-web-remote.json` file with the following content and then run the program.
+Open `reciva-web-remote.json` and add the following content before running the program.

 ```json
 {